 Spending a while in Australia?
 Have you run out of Dr.Brommer’s?
 Dr. Earth is the place to go to restock just about every organic or specialty health product you can imagine.

-Carrying everything form bamboo kitchen wares to Bush Flower essences it’s easy lose track of time here.
+Carrying everything from bamboo kitchenwares to Bush Flower essences it’s easy to lose track of time here.
 Most notably they carry local Australian brands that are hard to find anywhere else and stock a good supply of food for those on special diets that may be difficult to locate in a regular grocer.

 While coffee may be an important staple in Australian culture, tea was the first love and at T2 it still is.
 With walls reminiscent of an old apothecary, stocked with drawers of tea even reluctant tea drinkers are sure to find something they love.
 Traditional black sits happily next to Turkish Apple and its fun to smell test the different varies and curing styles.
 Their teas come in cute little tins that are quite handy even when empty.